yhs666/mc-docs.zh-cn/articles/batch/batch-task-dependencies.md

     // Specify exit conditions for task A and their dependency actions.
     ExitConditions = new ExitConditions()
     {
-        // If task A exits with a scheduling error, block any downstream tasks (in this example, task B).
+        // If task A exits with a pre-processing error, block any downstream tasks (in this example, task B).
-        SchedulingError = new ExitOptions()
+        PreProcessingError = new ExitOptions()
         {
             DependencyAction = DependencyAction.Block
         },